-For interviews and design reviews, it is useful because it shows whether you can distinguish a high-throughput pipeline from a truly reliable asynchronous integration system.
+For interviews and engineering discussions, this case is useful because it quickly shows whether you can distinguish plain high throughput from truly reliable asynchronous integration.

 Acing SDI